Tears and tortoises - Chinese TV unveils graft secrets

 "After a tortoise died at his home, he specially had scriptures transcribed and buried with it."

-Zhou even had a nanny for his pets, investigator Wang Han told the program.
+Zhou even had a nanny for his pets, investigator Wang Han told the programme.

 The three disgraced officials all admitted their guilt in appearances on the show.
 It was not possible to confirm if they participated willingly, or to reach family members or lawyers for comment.

-However, the party views contrition and confession favorably, and officials have avoided death sentences if they are judged to have shown remorse or cooperated.
+However, the party views contrition and confession favourably, and officials have avoided death sentences if they are judged to have shown remorse or cooperated.

 Describing his failings, Sichuan's Li, given a 13-year jail term last year, struggled and failed to keep back tears.